-Soundproofing your basement not only benefits those in the living areas upstairs, but also those in the basement.
+Soundproofing your basement not only benefits those in the living areas upstairs but also those in the basement.
 It provides privacy to both parties and reduces any annoyances linked to sound travelling through the ceiling.

 Last year, we put together a post featuring the top 10 basement ideas.
-We barely mentioned ceiling soundproofing in any of them, but each, from the home theater to the bachelor, would be better with the extra privacy soundproofing creates.
+We barely mentioned ceiling soundproofing in any of them, but each, from the home theatre to the bachelor, would be better with the extra privacy soundproofing creates.
 Three ideas from that post jump out as inspiration for definite soundproofing candidates.

 Parents with young kids